 The Council began operation in 2005 and consists of a Board of Governors, a Scientific Advisory Committee and Secretariat.
-The Council draws upon the intellectual capital that lies within its three Member Academies: the Royal Society of Canada (RSC); the Canadian Academy of Engineering; and the Canadian Academy of Health Sciences.
+The Council draws upon the intellectual capital that lies within its three Member Academies: the Royal Society of Canada (RSC); the Canadian Academy of Engineering (CAE); and the Canadian Academy of Health Sciences (CAHS).

 Assessments are conducted by multidisciplinary panels of experts from across Canada and abroad.
 Expert panels directly address the question and sub-questions referred to them by sponsors.
 Assessments may also consider emerging issues, gaps in knowledge, Canadian strengths, and international trends and practices.
 Assessments provide government decision-makers, academia and stakeholders with the high-quality information required to develop informed and innovative public policy.